This tutorial is part 2 of 2 in the series.

-Or checkout a branch that is there already.
+Or checkout a branch that is already there.

 git checkout <branch>

 When the branch is newly created by another collaborator and not yet known to your local repository, you can fetch all the branch information from the remote repository.
 Branches after all are tracked remotely as well.
 Afterward, you can checkout the branch in your local repository.

 Once you are on the branch, you can pull all the recent changes for it from the remote repository.

 git pull --rebase origin <branch>